junxit/us-congress-bills-111/metadata.md

 - 2009-12-16 — Introduced in House
 - 2009-12-16 — Introduced in House
 - 2009-12-16 — Referred to the House Committee on Ways and Means.
+- 2010-09-28 — Considered under suspension of the rules. (consideration: CR H7064-7070)
+- 2010-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4337.
+- 2010-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-28 — Mr. Neal (MA) moved to suspend the rules and pass the bill, as amended.
+- 2010-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7064-7069)
+- 2010-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7064-7069)